sfeister/twang/documentation/PreparingYourPi.md

 sudo pip3 install git+https://github.com/phyzicist/twang.git
 ```

 Download and extract the example instruments from the twang GitHub repository.
-E.g. here is one way to download all example instruments into a folder called "twang_examples" in your home folder:
+E.g. here is one way to download all example instruments, creating and/or overwriting a folder called "twang_examples" in your home folder:

 ```bash
 cd ~